Three-point lighting: Fill Light

 The fill light also shines on the subject, but from a side angle relative to the key and is often placed at a lower position than the key (about at the level of the subject's face).
 It balances the key by illuminating shaded surfaces, and lessening or eliminating chiaroscuro effects, such as the shadow cast by a person's nose upon the rest of the face.
-It is usually softer and less bright than the key light (up to half), and more to a flood.
+It is usually softer and less bright than the key light, up to half the amount.
 Not using a fill at all can result in stark contrasts (due to shadows) across the subject's surface, depending upon the key light's harshness.
 Sometimes, as in low-key lighting, this is a deliberate effect, but shots intended to look more natural and less stylistic require a fill.

 In some situations a photographer can use a reflector (such as a piece of white cardstock mounted off-camera, or even a white-painted wall) as a fill light instead of an actual lamp.
 Reflecting and redirecting the key light's rays back upon the subject from a different angle can cause a softer, subtler effect than using another lamp.

 Backlight

-The backlight (a.k.a. the rim, hair, or shoulder light) shines on the subject from behind, often (but not necessarily) to one side or the other.
-It gives the subject a rim of light, serving to separate the subject from the background and highlighting contours.
+The back, hair, or shoulder light shines on the subject from behind, typically, though not necessarily, to one side.
+Backlight is different from a kick or kicker in that it contributes to a portion of the shading on the visible surface of the subject.

-Back light or rim light is different from a kick in that a kick (or kicker) contributes to a portion of the shading on the visible surface of the subject, while a rim light only creates a thin outline around the subject without necessarily hitting the front (visible) surface of the subject at all.
+Backlighting provides the subject a rim of light, which separates the subject from the background and highlights contours.
+This creates a thin outline around the subject without necessarily hitting its front visible surface.

-In theatre

-A three-point system in theatre can be used in a variety of ways to help set a mood of the character.
-By having bright key light, but minimal fill and back light, this will give the effect of anger, whereas if the scene is very brightly lit with little shadow on the actor, this can make the scene look very happy.